kevinyswong/kevinyswong.github.io/index.md

   The writer bids the reader have patience, for we must entertain two philosophers because—who knew?—they remain relevant.
 This section delves into some of their ideas and builds up to the question we have posed.
-Kant writes in CRITIQUE OF PURE REASON, among its ensuing concepts, the dense philosophical derivation of an idea, of which the following example is a consequence.
+Kant writes in CRITIQUE OF PURE REASON, among its ensuing concepts, the dense philosophical treatment of an idea, of which the following example is a consequence.
 A snake looking at a red apple doesn't see what we understand to be red.
 We can, with our technology, map a snake's visual system onto ours so we can see what the snake